bertvv/ansible-role-bind/README.md

 bind_transfer_key_name: primary_key
 ```

-A check will be performed to ensure the key is actually present in the `bind_dns_keys` dictionary.
-This will add a server statement for the `bind_zone_primary_ip` in `bind_auth_file` on a secondary server containing the specified key.
+A check will be performed to ensure the key is actually present in the `bind_dns_keys` mapping.
+This will add a server statement for the `a` in `bind_auth_file` on a secondary server containing the specified key.

 ## Dependencies